sassoftware/sas-container-recipes/docs/wiki/Validating.md

 1. Review the topic and copy the code within the topic to your clipboard.

-1. Go to SAS Studio and [make sure that you are logged on](#log-on-to-your-version-of-sas-studio).
+1. Go to SAS Studio and [make sure that you are signed in](#sign-in-to-your-version-of-sas-studio).

 1. Perform one of the following steps: